bullintheserver/linuxstudysessions/topic2.md

     - Searches within a database
     - Outputs ever matching string
     - Supports wildcard and regular expressions use
-    - Behaves as it pattern is surrounded by aserisks by default
+    - Behaves as it pattern is surrounded by asterisks by default
         - Allows for substrings instead of exact filename
         - Recent files might not be found
             - Update database using `sudo updatedb`
 - `find`
     - Searches directory tree recursively
-    - Does not mantain a database like `locate`
+    - Does not maintain a database like `locate`
     - Supports wildcards and regular expressions
     - Requires at least a path
         - `.` Searches current directory